-I always loved the song “They Call the Wind Mariah” made popular in the 50s by Frankie Laine.
-I hadn’t thought about it for many years, but on July 23, 2016, on top of a mountain in the Klamath Mountain Range, the lyrics leapt right out of their cobwebs in the back of my brain, jumped up to the front, fired some old neurons, and I could almost hear Frankie Laine’s voice:
+I always loved the song “They Call the Wind Mariah” made popular in the '50s by Frankie Laine.
+I hadn’t thought about it for many years, but on July 23, 2016, on top of a mountain in the Klamath Mountain Range, the lyrics leaped right out of their cobwebs in the back of my brain, jumped up to the front, fired some old neurons, and I could almost hear Frankie Laine’s voice:

 And now I’m lost; so awful lost;

 The Road Not Taken

 If you take the “Road Not Taken” as Frost speaks of in his infamous poem, be sure it isn’t a one-lane path winding up and down and ‘round and ‘round through a mountain.
 (Chubby Checker’s twist is not how you want a road to move).
 Also, make sure it isn't the Bear Camp Road that climbs 4,600 ft traversing the Klamath Mountain Range.
 Wikipedia describes it thus: “a paved, one-lane road with infrequent turnouts and a few gravel sections.
 At both ends, the road quickly climbs up to the crest of the Coast Range, and the majority of the road is at high elevation on top of a long ridge.”
 (You know you should watch out for a road that has its own Wikipedia page.)

 But who reads a Wikipedia description of a road before they start on it anyway?
 We didn’t when we left Gold Beach, Oregon on our way to Grants Pass.
 The road looked just fine on the map, and Karen, the lovely GPS girl talking through our Prius guidance system didn’t seem to have any reservations whatsoever about putting us on this gravel grade to hell.
 There were no signs at the entrance with flashing red lights saying “travel only if you have a death wish”, so we were completely in the dark.
 Luckily it was still daylight.